 Physics/Astronomy (T07-2420): The Physics and Astronomy Department serves approximately 300 students per year.
-The programs seek to provide high quality laboratory experiences for students seeking further studies in physics, astronomy, other laboratory sciences, careers where such skills are required, or fulfilling general education requirements.
+The programs seek to provide high quality laboratory experiences for such skills are required, or fulfilling general education requirements.
 Funding is recommended at \$5,470, a \$770 or 16% increase over FY 2018 due to higher supply costs.